Data Science for Public Policy

-Unofficial Transcripts – Applicants are required to upload to the application system unofficial transcripts from all undergraduate and graduate institutions attended.
-Do not send electronic or paper copies of your transcripts before receiving an offer of admission.
-Review the unofficial transcript requirements for additional details and FAQs.
+Transcripts – Applicants are required to upload to the application system copies of official transcripts from all undergraduate and graduate institutions attended.
+Visit our How to Apply (new window) page for additional details and FAQs.
 Foreign transcripts should be accompanied by a notarized translation into English.

 Three recommendations are required.
 Ideally, applicants should submit at least one each from an academic and work-related source.
 The online application utilizes a secure online recommendation system which will: